dumtux/Anztec-iMX7-Terminal-OS/README.md

 $ vim build/conf/bblayers.conf

+### Add the u-boot changes into the image

+First find the u-boot version using u-boot while board boot

+Power up the board and stop in the u-boot then enter any key to stop then enter the below command

+$ version

+now we can see the version of the u-boot

+Another way of finding u-boot version go to build directory

+$ cd oe-core

+$ . export

+$ bitbake -e virtual/bootloader | grep '^PV='

+this will result like PV="2022.07"

+Now go to the layers and find the file

+$ cd oe-core/layers
+$ find ./ -name "*2022.07*"

+this will result the location of the file then go to the file directory and open the .bb file and add the patch files in the "TDX_PATCHES = " veriable also copy the u-boot changes patchs and paste in the .bb file location by below steps

+$ cp <u-boot-changes>.patch ../../../layers/meta-toradex-bsp-common/recipes-bsp/u-boot/u-boot-toradex

+Now build the u-boot source by using the below command

+$ cd oe-core
+$ . export
+$ bitbake u-boot-toradex

 ### Build an Image

 For building the image go to the build environment and execute the below command